LJFloor/RedirectPizza.NET/README.md

 ```

 ### Creating and updating redirects.
-For creating and updating redirects you have to use separate models.
+For creating redirects you have to use a separate model.
 This is because
 the redirect.pizza api works with different models too.

 ```csharp